nemo-omen/yay-data-journalism/README.md

 ## Investigative Reporters and Editors

-[ire-apps](https://github.com/ireapps) -- a little trove of repositories by Investigative Reporters and Editors
+[ire-apps](https://github.com/ireapps) -- a little trove of repositories by Investigative Reporters and Editors/National Institute for Computer-Assisted Reporting

 ## Tutorials